cybsafe/phishtray/README.md

 ## Install
+1. Go into the local docker directory `cd docker/local`

-1. Build and bring up the images running `docker-compose up -d --build`
+2. Build and bring up the images running `docker-compose up -d --build`
-2. Bash in to the django container using `docker-compose exec django bash`
+3. Bash in to the django container using `docker-compose exec django bash`
 then create a superuser `py3 manage.py createsuperuser --email your@email.here`

 ## Running tests